sabyrzhan/angular-fundamentals/README.md

   * multiple content projects allow to map and show multiple contents

 Chapter 10:
-  * stopped at video 1
+  * pipes and creation of custom pipe

 ## Development server